I was very enthusiastic to learn about vipassana meditation.

 I remembered many years ago one of my teachers told me that 90 percent or more of the knowledge that we gather during our lifetime we simply forget, because we never use it.

-The only knowledge we remember is that knowledge which we use by action consistently.
+The only knowledge we remember is the knowledge which we use by action consistently.

-Sometimes we become contagious in our daily work without thinking much about what we’re doing.
+Sometimes we become contagious in our daily work without thinking much deeper about what we’re doing.

 Probably that’s what might have happened to my doctor.
 I’m not judging him and his competency, simply putting my thought on what I observed.